wormhole-foundation/docs.wormhole.com/docs/quick-start/cross-chain-dev.md

 There are two primary ways to enable communication across chains with Wormhole.

 {% hint style="info" %}
-The elements in the diagrams in **blue** are the elements that must be implemented by the developer
+The components outlined in **blue** are those that must be implemented by the developer
 {% endhint %}

 {% tabs %}